TaqiyEddine-B/ChatDocumentLLM/README.md

+# Introduction
+In this project, I develop a simple chatbot using llama index package and Streamlit.
+The used technique is RAG (Retrieval-Augmented Generation).

 # Setting up a virtual environment
 It's recommended to create a virtual environment.
 Here, we'll be using Conda.
 To create a new Conda environment, use the following command:

 ```bash